fredikaputra/idx-strict-laravel-starter/README.md

 ## 🚀 Getting Started

-Since this repository is built to run seamlessly within Firebase Studio, the setup process is simplified.

-### 1. Open in Firebase Studio
+Simply click the button below to launch the template directly in Firebase Studio.
+The environment will load, and you can proceed with the Initial Setup steps.

 <a href="https://studio.firebase.google.com/new?template=https%3A%2F%2Fgithub.com%2Ffredikaputra%2Fidx-strict-laravel-starter">
   <picture>